gfakouri/Coder-Portfolio/README.md

 Firebase was utilised to store the form data.
 A specific project links directly to the website without any need to utilise an email address embedded in the HTML.

-An attempt was made to utlise the storage facility of Firebase to store and return data(resume) to the user.
+An attempt was made to utlise the storage facility of Firebase to store and return data(cv) to the user.
 This proved less successful and is a work in progress.

 Web hosting was carried out by Netifly.

 The domain name was provided by goDaddy.

+Fontawesome for the icons utilised.

+Googlefonts for font selection.

+### Testing

+The website was initially tested on Google Chrome.
+It appeared stable in both the desktop and and mobile configurations.
+On Firefox there weren't any issues in either types of configuration.
+The testing on Safari was limited to a laptop so i am unsure of the outcome on a mobile.
+It was also tested on an Android tablet in Chrome and Firefox.
+Testing is an area that requires further investigation.

 ## OUTCOMES